 But with SAP’s growing portfolio of products together with its vision of an intelligent enterprise where end-to-end processes are enabled by a combination of products, it’s easy to become confused about how integration works.
 Here we look at how integration – the number one strategy priority for organisations in the digital age – is the key that bridges the gap, offering a great opportunity for organisations to become intelligent enterprises and create the connected digital experiences that customers need.

-The SAP Cloud Platform Integration Suite is an open combination of applications, tools, integration scenarios and products that work together cohesively, whether they are SAP, non-SAP, on premise, cloud or hyperscaler.
+The SAP Business Technology Platform Integration Suite is an open combination of applications, tools, integration scenarios and products that work together cohesively, whether they are SAP, non-SAP, on premise, cloud or hyperscaler.
 It allows enterprises to digitalise their end-to-end processes and make the organisation more connected and intelligent, with APIs and SAP’s pre-packaged integrations straight out of the box providing defined content and reducing development times:

 - Out-of-box Integrations - 1400+ prepackaged integrations